stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 We will inspect the code above in some detail in a moment, but first we'd like to compile and run it.
 From this project's root directory, run the following:
 ```sh
 idris2 --find-ipkg -o hello src/Tutorial/Intro.md
 ```

-This will create executable `hello` in directory `build/exec`, which can be invoked from the command-line like so:
+This will create executable `hello` in directory `build/exec`, which can be invoked from the command-line like so (without the dollar prefix; this is used here to distinguish the terminal command from its output):

 ```sh
 $ build/exec/hello